-Window cleaners commonly use handle ascenders as the backup device, or rope grab, while doing high rise window cleaning.
+Window cleaners commonly use hand ascenders as their back-up device, or rope grab, while doing high rise window cleaning.
 You may have heard people say you shouldn’t do this and wondered why.
-Using your ascender as a back up isn’t specifically forbidden in Petzl’s technical notice for their hand ascender (that’s the only one we checked).
-Nor is it specifically forbidden anywhere else that we could fine.
+Using your ascender as a back up isn’t forbidden in Petzl’s technical notice for their hand ascender (that’s the only one we checked).
+Nor is it specifically forbidden anywhere else that we could find.
 Many window cleaners have used jumars as their rope grab for years without a problem.
 So, what’s the deal?

-The reason it’s a bad idea is that it’s not what the device is designed for, and that it’s likely to fail in case of a fall.
-But, why take our word for it?
-Have a look at the testing we performed.
+The reason it’s a bad idea is that it’s not what the device is designed to do, and it’s likely to fail in case of a fall.
+Why take our word for it?
+Have a look at the testing we performed..

 The Test Setup

-This setup is a replication of what we’ve seen in many photos and videos of high rise cleaners.
-We’ve seen lots of guys using their jumar (or other handle ascender) as a back up device, and pushing it down as far as possible, creating a factor two fall..
+This setup replicates what we’ve seen in many photos and videos for high rise cleaners.
+We’ve seen lots of guys using their jumar (or other hand ascenders) as a back-up device and pushing it down as far as possible, creating a factor two fall.
 There are a variety of lanyards in use in these situations, but we think our test with the 4′ fall is representative of many of the cases we’ve seen.

 Test One: 2′ Factor One Fall

 We dropped our 200 lbs weight two feet, and the hand ascender performed surprisingly well.
 We generated just over 1,400 lbf, but the device held with no significant damage to the rope.
 The device itself was slightly bent, but still functioning.
 1,400 lbf is within ANSI limits so long as it’s on the back D Ring of a proper harness (though, this would be unacceptable on a front D Ring, or worse, a sit harness).

 Bottom line: After this fall, you’d still be in a position to rescue yourself and descend on your back-up line.